KentonMcDaniel/VulnerableService/README.md

 Instructions:

-Document all vulnerabilities you find in the service and their remediations.
+Document all vulnerabilities you find in both TaskRunner.cs and Encryption.cs with their appropriate remediations.
 Then email me the results.